OpenBankingUK/read-write-api-docs-pub/profiles/read-write-data-api-profile.md

 An ASPSP **must** document on their developer portal, the methods of identifying a PSU the ASPSP supports.

-If the ASPSP does not support a specific method of identifying a PSU, the ASPSP **must** return an authentication error with the error field set to invalid_request.
+If the ASPSP does not support a specific method of identifying a PSU, the ASPSP **must** return an authentication error with the error field set to `invalid_request`.

+###### Identifying the consent to be authorised
+For the OBIE APIs, all authentication journeys take place in the context of a consent.

+CIBA does not define a standard mechanism for transmitting an identifier for the consent to the ASPSP.
+Additionally, FAPI-CIBA specifically states that the Authorization server:
+> should not use the login_hint or login_hint_token to convey "intent ids" or any other authorization metadata

+It goes on to suggest that additional contextual information should be passed in using one of the alternatives defined in the "Lodging Intent" pattern.

-Prior to creating the `login_hint_token` the TPP must create a consent.
-The generated consent id must be passed in the `http://openbanking.org.uk/openbanking-intent-id` custom claim.
+Prior to creating the issuing the `bc-authorize` request the TPP must create a consent.
+The generated consent id must be passed in the request object as a parameter called `openbanking-intent-id`.
 This allows the access token that is eventually generated to be bound to a specific consent.

 ###### Identifying the PSU Using a User Id

-To identify a PSU through a user Id, the TPP **must** issue `login_hint_token` in the `bc_authorize` request that contains:
+To identify a PSU through a user Id, the TPP **must** issue a `login_hint_token` in the `bc_authorize` request that contain at least one of the following claims with a value indicating the user id:

-* The custom claim `http://openbanking.org.uk/sit` set to the value UID
-* At least one of the following claims with a value indicating the user Id:
   * sub
   * preferred_username
   * email